BradyPlanden/chronopt/API_PLAN.md

 ### Phase 1 — Optimisation
   - Add a gradient-based optimization method (AdamW / IRPropMin)
   - Once Hessian information is available, add natural gradient descent implementation
+  - Centralise more logic into optimiser traits, i.e. `HasParameters`, etc.

 ### Phase 2 — Diffsol builder and simulation representation
   - ~~Parallelize the DiffsolProblem with `rayon` (perhaps at OdeBuilder level, need to look into diffsol examples)~~